nodebeats/nodebeats/README.md

     * Recommended Node version: >= v6.10, but latest version is always better

-* Install express, gulp, angular-cli and globally in your local development machine
+* Install express, gulp, angular-cli and globally in your local development machine (not mandatory but recommended)

     * **npm install express gulp angular-cli -g**